 You are expected to work professionally with an industry focus to produce a short drama film with high production values.

 This module offers you the opportunity to learn about the dynamic and rapidly changing ways in which films are consumed in the public arena.

-Festivals are a key element of the filmmaking market place, where films are sold by independent producers and bought by distributors.
-But they also offer audiences the opportunity to experience a rich variety of cinema, such as animation, shorts and documentaries.
+Festivals are a key element of the filmmaking marketplace, where films are sold by independent producers to distributors and offer audiences the opportunity to experience a rich variety of cinema, such as animation, shorts, and documentaries.